memori-ai/memori-webcomponent/README.md

 ## Styling

-You can override the default styles of the Memori by customizing the following CSS custom properties:
+You can override the default styles of the Agent by customizing the following CSS custom properties:

 ```css
 memori-client,